When it comes to the application and filing of a patent, there are several variables that affect the cost.

 The general costs of the different types of patents will be mentioned later, but for now, let’s focus on the additional cost factors.

-Fourth, the uniqueness of your invention will determine how efficiently you can navigate the patenting process.
-An inventor has to make efforts to show that their invention is unique enough to earn a patent.
-Therefore, if your patent application is similar to other inventions, it will take longer to earn your patent, and the cost to a patent will be higher.
+- If your patent application is similar to other inventions, it will take longer to earn your patent, and the cost of the patent will be higher.

 The Types of Patent Applications